Deliveries: Orders placed by 2pm on Mon-Fri will be dispatched within 1-2 working days for stocked items.

 Interweave Textiles is committed to the following targets:

-• Supplier Self Assessment Questionnaires to be returned within 15 working days of issue.
+• Supplier Self-Assessment Questionnaires to be returned within 15 working days of issue.

-• Suppliers to provide evidence of social / ethical compliance with every completed Supplier Self Assessment Questionnaires.
+• Suppliers to provide evidence of social / ethical compliance with every completed Supplier Self-Assessment Questionnaires.

-• Conduct Labour Standards Assurance System (LSAS) management reviews within 365 (+/- 5%) of the previous review.
+• Conduct Labour Standards Assurance System (LSAS) Management Reviews within 365 (+/- 5%) of the previous review.

 • Acknowledge complaints to complainants within 2 weeks of receipt.